kanisterio/kanister/docs/architecture.rst

 ------------------

 Kopia is a powerful, cross-platform tool for managing encrypted backups in the cloud.
-It provides fast and secure backups, using compression, data `de-duplication`, and client-side end-to-end encryption.
-It supports a variety of backup storage targets, including object stores, which allows users to choose the storage provider that better addresses their needs.
+It provides fast and secure backups using compression, data `de-duplication`, and client-side end-to-end encryption.
+It supports a variety of backup storage targets, including object stores, which allows users to choose the storage provider that best addresses/meets their requirements.
 In Kopia, these storage locations are called repositories.
 It is a lock-free system that allows concurrent multi-client operations, including garbage collection.
 To explore other features of Kopia, see its `documentation <https://kopia.io/docs/features/>`_